History of Harvard Extension School: Early Years and Growth (1910 - 1930s)

-From the beginning of the Commission, Harvard, Tufts and Wellesley all awarded an Associate in Arts degree, which was designed to be equivalent to a bachelor's degree but did not require an entrance exam or residency at any of the various colleges.
-It was designed to be "an appropriate reward really within the reach of persons unable" to attend a traditional college program.
-In 1912, two years after the Extension program began, nine students were pursuing a degree through it.
-Two students, John Coulson and Ellen M. Greany, earned the degree in the first year it was offered, 1913.
-According to Ropes, there is then "in operation in Boston a kind of extension college, giving courses which lead to an adequately guarded degree, and administered by the joint action of the neighboring colleges."

-During the 1920s professors from Boston and Harvard Universities left the confines of their campuses and traveled to teach courses offsite.
-While they were primarily aimed at teachers, courses were offered wherever 40 or more students expressed an interest.
-Professors traveled on a weekly basis to places around New England and as far away as Yonkers, New York.
+Academic and Institutional Expansion (1930s - 1970s)

-In 1933 the Connecticut legislature considered and passed a bill allowing junior colleges to award associate degrees for two years study.
+In 1933, the Connecticut legislature considered and passed a bill allowing junior colleges to award associate degrees for two years study.
 In the 23 years that the University Extension had been in existence, 120 people had already earned an associate degree from Harvard for four years worth of work.
 A. Lawrence Lowell, upon hearing this news, was "uncharacteristically impassioned" and asked Dean Whitten, "What is the proper word for a person from whom his good name has been filched?
 For thou art that man.
 Read the enclosed and you will see that the name of Associate in Arts has been degraded, probably beyond recovery, by wicked, thievish, and otherwise disreputable institutions."

-So as to differentiate itself from the lesser degrees being offered elsewhere, President Lowell decided to "invent a new degree which may retain its dignity until somebody by imitation steals it."
-On May 8, 1933 a new degree of Adjunct in Arts was created, and women were allowed to receive it at Harvard, not just at Radcliff College.
+Harvard Faculty of Arts and Sciences responded with a new Adjunct in Arts degree to distinguish Harvard's four-year Extension degree from the two-year associates degree being granted by junior colleges.
+Women were eligible to receive this degree at Harvard, not just at Radcliff College.

 The Depression affected both enrollment figures of the University Extension and the finances of the Lowell Institute, which necessitated cuts in the number of courses offered.
 During the post-War era, however, the number of courses offered and enrollments were on the rise, including 12 consecutive years between 1951 and 1963.

+In 1938, there were 28 faculty members teaching courses for the Commission faculties, including 11 full professors.
+Early faculty included Charles Townsend Copeland, Theodore Spenser, B.J.
+Whiting, William Yandell Elliott, Payton S. Wild Jr., William L. Langer, Oscar Handlin, Kenneth B. Murdoch, Perry Miller, William Enerst Hocking, Raphael Demos, John Kenneth Galbraith, Frank M. Carpenter.
+In 1953 there were still 28 professors, and each was paid an extra stipend to teach the classes in addition to their regular course load.